 Doves are released each year in Hiroshima to symbolize people's wish for peace.
 (Kyodo)

-At 8:15 a.m. on August 6, 1945, two U.S. B-29 bomber aircraft appeared in the sky above Hiroshima City, and one of them dropped a small parachute.
-Attached to this was the atomic bomb that took the lives of over 264,000 residents.
+At 8:15 a.m. on August 6, 1945, one U.S. B-29 bomber aircraft appeared in the sky above Hiroshima City dropped a small parachute.
+Attached to this was the atomic bomb that took the lives of over about 140,000 residents.
 More than 90% of the city was damaged by the blast; around the epicenter, nearly all of the people died instantly, and most of the buildings were destroyed without a trace.

 Three days later, at 11:02 a.m. on August 9, 1945, another atomic bomb was dropped on Nagasaki City, located at the northwestern tip of Kyushu.
 This time, the bomb left one third of the city in ashes.
-So far, around 150,000 people have died from the effect of the bomb.
+So far, 73,884 people have died from the effect of the bomb.

 Today, the epicenters of both the Hiroshima and Nagasaki blasts have been turned into Peace Memorial Parks.
 Each year on August 6 and 9, respectively, a ceremony is held at each park to remember the victims of the atomic bombs and to pray for eternal peace.
 Not only the residents of the two cities, but many Japanese, as citizens of the only nation the atomic bomb was dropped, prays for a world free of war and nuclear weapons.